Guanruiting/React-Demos/README.md

-# React Confirm Component
+# React
- A React confirm component demo
+ A React confirm component